garrandall/popular-music-data/tracks/groove-me-fern-kinney.md

 I like it like that baby
 Come on and...
 Move me baby
 I need you to move me
-Ooh I like it like that baby
+Oh I like it like that baby
 Groove me baby
 I need you to groove me
 Yeah it's good baby
-Ooh oh
+Oh oh
 It feels good

 You can groove me